Job Hunting In Dubai

 It can be a bit easier for those skilled professionals working in Healthcare, Education, Consumer & Industrial Products and Engineering & Construction.

 Make it easier for your potential employer to choose you over other candidates.
-Make sure you advertise your kills and experience that differentiate you from the masses of other applicants.
+Make sure you advertise your skills and experience that differentiate you from the masses of other applicants.

 Your CV should be honed to perfection: no bad formatted, spelling or grammar errors or irrelevant information.
 It should be professional, correct and to the point.